GIScience/climate-action-ghg-emission-from-lulc-change/README.md

 This is the heart of the plugin where the emission estimation happens.
 The most important functions are the info function and the compute function.
 The info function simply returns information about the plugin.
-The compute function estimates the emissions and returns the outputs of the operator as a list of artifacts.
+The compute function estimates the carbon flows and returns the outputs of the operator as a list of artifacts.

 ### Input parameters in [input.py](plugin_blueprint/input.py)